benjym/insar/README.md

 1. Clone this repository (or just download it as a zip file and unzip it if cloning sounds too hard).
 2. Copy the file `netrc.copy` and rename the new file `netrc`.
 Register at `urs.earthdata.nasa.gov` and put your login details (username and password) into the relevant locations in the file `netrc`.
 3. Copy the file `asf.copy` and rename the new file `asf.ini`.
 Register at `https://asf.alaska.edu/`.
 Copy your login details (username and password) and put them into the relevant locations in `asf.ini`.
+4. Copy the file `ecmwf` and rename the new file `ecmwfapirc`.
+Register at `https://apps.ecmwf.int/registration/`.
+Copy your login details (email address and [this key](https://api.ecmwf.int/v1/key/)) and put them into the relevant locations in `ecmwfapirc`.
+After you have registered, you need to [sign the agreement](https://apps.ecmwf.int/datasets/licences/general/).
+Full instructions [here](http://earthdef.caltech.edu/projects/pyaps/wiki/Main#).
-4. Install [docker](https://www.docker.com/) and have it running on your computer.
+5. Install [docker](https://www.docker.com/) and have it running on your computer.
-5. In docker, pull the image we need with `docker pull benjym/insar:latest`.
+6. In docker, pull the image we need with `docker pull benjym/insar:latest`.
 This will take a long time the first time you do it (10-15 mins?).
-6. Run that docker image as a container.
+7. Run that docker image as a container.
 Under `Optional Settings`, put the path to the local version of this folder in `Host path` and `/home/work/` in the `Container path`.
 This will open a terminal running linux that has all the necessary packages installed and ready to go.

 ## Running a MintPy job
 1. Request and download processed InSAR products using `hyp3_sdk` or via the [ASF Vertex website](https://search.asf.alaska.edu/#/).
 Move the data you want to analyse into the `interferograms` folder.
 This folder should contain one folder per granule, with the foldername the same as the granule ID, i.e. once you have unzipped the file, just drag unzipped folder into the `interferograms` folder.
 You will need to create this folder if it doesn't exist.